Cyber risk webinar

 The Cyber Coach

 Vicki Gavin is recognized as an expert in cyber security.
 She was Cyber Security Woman of the Year and Security Serious Unsung Hero Awards, Marathon (Wo)man.
 She has been an invited speaker at an array of industry conferences including Info Crime Summit, InfoSec Europe and Enterprise IT Security Conference and is Chairperson of the Women's Security Society Board (2016 - Present).
 Currently she is Head of Cyber Risk at Artemis Fund Management.
 Previously she was Data Protection Officer and Head of Information Security at the Northview Group responsible for managing both privacy and security risk.
 She joined Northview from The Economist Group where she was Compliance Director, Head of Business Continuity, Information Security and Data Privacy establishing the firm’s cyber security and compliance programmes.
 Prior to this she was Head of Business Continuity and Business Risk at Barclaycard, Head of Recovery Planning & Crisis Management at Barclays Bank, and held various positions at Dresdner Kleinwort Wasserstein after emigrating from Canada.
 Vicki is MBCI and CRISC Certified, holds a BSc in Physics and a postgraduate Diploma in Teaching Adults.

-CISO, Head of IT & DPO
+Chief information security officer, head of IT & DPO

 Matthew J., Lang

 Information Security Leadership that enables the business, while reducing security risks for the organization, and raising the security posture for the enterprise.